perin789/androidproject/README.md

 Navigating an unfamiliar campus can be intimidating, not to mention stress-inducing when you lose your way and risk showing up late for a lecture or an exam.

-Our purpose is to build an app that guides the user to their desired location or a building, by giving them turn-by-turn direction from within the campus.
+Our purpose is to build an app that guides the user to their desired location or a building, by giving them turn-by-turn direction from within the campus and detailed description of all the buildings on our campus.

+As the user open the app it will direct the user to the login page.
+After logging in the user will be able to view their position and the campus map.
+They can then select a building that they need directions for and it will open the navigation.